Make-Skilled/Internship-Tracker-with-Resume-Upload/README.md

 # Internship Tracker

-A full-stack web application for managing internship opportunities, built with Flask, Tailwind CSS, and Supabase.
+A full-stack web application for managing internship opportunities, built with Flask, Tailwind CSS, and MongoDB.

 ## Features